-The Nicola Erni Collection in Steinhausen, close to Zug, holds an extensive and in-depth collection of artworks in various media; photography, sculpture, installations, paintings, and works on paper by artists such as Richard Avedon, Jean-Michel Basquiat, Maurizio Cattelan, Elmgreen & Dragset, Rashid Johnson, Inez van Lamsweerde, Henry Lartigue, Peter Lindbergh, Sara Moon, Helmut Newton, Irving Penn, Paolo Roversi, Julian Schnabel, Yinka Shonibare, Mario Testino, Ellen von Unwerth, Tim Noble & Sue Webster, Tim Walker, Andy Warhol among others.
+The Nicola Erni Collection in Steinhausen, close to Zug, holds an extensive and in-depth collection of artworks in various media; photography, sculpture, installations, paintings, and works on paper by artists such as Richard Avedon, Jean-Michel Basquiat, Maurizio Cattelan, Elmgreen & Dragset, Rashid Johnson, Inez van Lamsweerde, Henry Lartigue, Peter Lindbergh, Sarah Moon, Helmut Newton, Irving Penn, Paolo Roversi, Julian Schnabel, Yinka Shonibare, Mario Testino, Ellen von Unwerth, Tim Noble & Sue Webster, Tim Walker, Andy Warhol among others.

 Nicola Erni has followed her passion for the past twenty years and acquired works that speak to her heart to build not only one of the largest photography collections in private hands, with works dating from the 1930s to today, the core being the outstanding fashion photography.
 Portraits, landscapes and still lifes add to the importance of this fascinating collection.
 Connoisseurs also praise the thoughtfully selected collection of contemporary art for its importance & quality.
 One of her priorities is constantly to promote emerging artists and to commission unique series of works to enhance their artistic careers.
 Her tireless passion has led to this fascinating collection set in an amazing surrounding.